mhaugrud/msumcspy/_sources/PythonTurtle/InstancesAHerdofTurtles.rst

 * One of the key uses for comments is to record your mental chunking, and big ideas.
 They're not always explicit in the code.
 * And, uh-huh, two turtles may not be enough for a bale, but you get the idea!

+.. admonition:: Extend the program ...

+   Starting on line 31 add lines as necessary to

+   - Make another turtle instance (use your name)
+   - Make it a different color
+   - Use the forward and left methods to make it draw a regular pentagon (5 sides the same length and 5 turns the same number of degrees)

 **Check your understanding**